Introducing Convo

 JioPhone is the only KaiOS device officially launched in India, unless you count the Nokia 8110 Bananaphone (which was also sold in India only as a "Jio edition").

-In the middle, it looked like Jio had lost interest in KaiOS, and started experimenting with budget Android phones as well as other kinds of button phones.
+For a while, it looked like Jio had lost interest in KaiOS, and started experimenting with budget Android phones as well as other kinds of button phones.
 The 'JioBharat' phone (not running KaiOS) sold over 10,000,000 units according to its parent company's annual report.
 Now the focus seems to be back on KaiOS with Jio releasing the JioPhone Prima 2 just a couple of months ago (September 2024).

 What is XMPP?